NVIDIA/RTX-AI-Toolkit/README.md

 The RTX AI Toolkit workflow is structured into two main phases: the Model Building Phase and the Deployment Phase.
 Each phase is tailored to guide you through the necessary steps to effectively fine-tune and deploy your AI models.

-Currently, we support an end-to-end workflow for fine-tuning LLMs using PEFT (Parameter Efficient Fine-Tuning) techniques on your RTX PC and deploying using NVIDIA AI Inference Manager (NvAIM) SDK, ONNX-Runtime, or as NIM endpoints in the cloud.
+Currently, we support an end-to-end workflow for fine-tuning LLMs using PEFT (Parameter Efficient Fine-Tuning) techniques such as LoRA and(Low-Rank Adaptation of Large Language Models) and QLoRA on your RTX PC and deploying using NVIDIA AI Inference Manager (NvAIM) SDK, ONNX-Runtime, or as NIM endpoints in the cloud.